PandasThumb/pandasthumb.github.io/_posts/2025/2025-11-17-Darwinist-changes-his-mind.md

 As for "preservation", if there are more than one genotype in the population, and one is preserved more than the others, then it will increase in frequency.
-So the composition of the population can change, particularly if the genotype(s"preserved" are not the most frequent ones.
+So the composition of the population can change, particularly if the genotype(s) "preserved" are not the most frequent ones.
 Again, the idea that natural selection cannot change the population is a PRATT, and again, I have heard it enough times that I joined the many people who have refuted that argument.
 See [my 2023 post here](https://pandasthumb.org/archives/2023/06/diexperts.html).